 Assessment and accountability

 Regular assessments of progress by national and local governments, as well as the partners with whom they work, can greatly enhance accountability.
 This means processes through which those responsible for devising strategies and implementing actions regularly render accounts to people’s representatives, e.g., parliamentarians and other national and local representatives.
-Assessments should take account of factors such as changing climates, political conflict, food price volatility, lack of water and sanitation, inaccessible health care services, employment conditions that undermine good nutrition in pregnancy or early childhood (e.g., by discouraging breastfeeding), and inadequate social protection.
+Assessments should take account of factors such as changing climate, political conflict, food price volatility, lack of water and sanitation, inaccessible health care services, employment conditions that undermine good nutrition in pregnancy or early childhood (e.g., by discouraging breastfeeding), inadequate social protection and gender inequalities in access to food and resources.

 Engage implementation partners